ClaudioViti/lookbook/README.md

 First Installation guide:

-sudo apt-get install python
+sudo apt-get install python3 python3-venv and python3-pip

-sudo pip install django
+pip install django

 rename settings.sample.py located in lookbook/ in settings.py

-To start the server run the following command: python.exe manage.py runserver 0.0.0.0:8000
+To start the server run the following command: python manage.py runserver 0.0.0.0:8000

 when an edit is made, the following commands are needed: